ronaldbosma/azure-apim-plantuml/README.md

 ### Legend

 You can add a legend to your diagram to explain the different symbols using the `ApimLegend` macro.
+This helps to clarify the meaning of each symbol used in your API Management diagram.

 The macro takes the following parameters: